peterhuyxuan/PhotoProSocialMediaApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Extensive details of running this Capstone Project Application can be found in
+## report.pdf

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, install all the dependencies by running:

+### `npm install`

+Then you can run the application by running:

 ### `npm start`